6 Ways to Make Work More Fun

 It’s important to laugh at work, but just like music, keep it tasteful and considerate.
 Appropriate laughter increases teamwork, employee retention, and job satisfaction.

 Just because you have to work, doesn’t mean you can’t enjoy it.
 Jobs should have a healthy balance of seriousness and fun.
-We hope these ideas inspire you and your crew and please share with us the ways in which your office incorporates good vibes.
+We hope these ideas inspire you and your crew and please share with us how your office incorporates good vibes.